 Habit Change: How to Quit Unhelpful Habits

-If you're a small business owner / entrepreneur, are you setting yourself goals to become more focused and productive?
+If you're a small business owner or entrepreneur, are you setting yourself goals to become more focused and productive?
 To hit certain revenue points?

 If you're currently looking ahead to the big changes you're planning in January, it's probably a good idea to have a think about some of those habits you need to quit before then!